malaika-azhar/cybersecurity-lab-projects/project-2-cisco-infrastructure-secure-routing/README.md

 ## Objective
 I built a small company network topology in Cisco Packet Tracer — configured a router and switch, assigned static IPs to three end devices, then implemented an Access Control List (ACL) to restrict a specific host's access.
 The goal was to practice both **basic network setup** and **firewall rule configuration**, including catching and fixing a real misconfiguration along the way.

+*Note: This is the foundational networking lab in this portfolio.
+Project 13 (VLAN Segmentation & Inter-VLAN Routing) builds directly on this same setup, adding VLANs, VTP synchronization, and advanced security hardening.*

 ---

 ## Tools Used